TrellixVulnTeam/swahilipython_SCMU/Doc/library/sqlite3.rst

 .. exception:: Warning

-   A subclass of :exc:`Exception`.
+   A subkundi of :exc:`Exception`.

 .. exception:: Error

-   The base class of the other exceptions in this module.
+   The base kundi of the other exceptions in this module.
 It is a subclass of :exc:`Exception`.

 .. exception:: DatabaseError